vivainio/TrivialBehinds/README.md

 # TrivialBehinds

 A Micro Dependency Injector to make Windows Forms development in F# cheap and fun.
-Or C#.
+Or even in C#.

+You may also want to read a [related blog post on creating a Windows Forms GUI with F#](https://medium.com/@vivainio/creating-a-windows-forms-gui-with-f-968b3ae75a82).

 ## Installation